How we refer to our gender & sexuality matters.

 Intersex

-Adjective used to describe the experience of naturally developing primary or secondary sex characteristics that do not fit neatly into society’s definitions of the gender binary.
-Intersex is an umbrella term and there are around 20+ (that we know of) variations of intersex that are included in this umbrella term.
-Violet chooses to capitalize Intersex.
+Intersex is a term used to describe the experience of naturally developing primary or secondary sex characteristics that do not fit neatly into society’s definitions of the gender binary.

 LGBTQIA+